 4. Join your index finger and thumb.

-Slowly bring your hands together in front of your chest, allowing the tips of your thumb and index finger of each hand to touch lightly, forming a circle.
-The rest of your fingers should be relaxed and softly extended.
+Gradually, take your hands to the very front of your body with the tips of your thumb and index finger of each hand lightly touching each other, thus forming a circle.
+The rest of your fingers should be limp and moderately stretched.

 5. Position your hands at the heart level.